Oldunixhacker/utnw/README.md

 ## Support

 UTNW is tested on Windows 11.
-It should also work on Windows 10 and others, though it should be tested yourself.
+It should also work on Windows 10, though it should be tested yourself.